visipedia/annotation_tools/README.md

 --tasks ~/Desktop/bbox_tasks.json
 ```

-The task can be accessed by going to the url `localhost:8008/bbox_task/0a95f07a`, where `0a95f07a` is a `bbox_task` `id` that you specified when in the json file that was loaded.
+The task can be accessed by going to the url `localhost:8008/bbox_task/0a95f07a`, where `0a95f07a` is a `bbox_task` `id` that you specified in the json file that was loaded.

 When a worker finishes a task, the following result structure will be saved in the database:
 ```